Switzerland is a nation of savers. But many savers aren’t getting the most out of their savings.

 Low interest rates

-Savings account interest rates are at an all-time low.
-While inflation is also relatively low, yield rates in no ways match price increases.
+Savings account interest rates are currently somewhat low.
+While inflation is also relatively low, interest yields hardly keep up with devaluation.
 What many savers do not know is that they could get a lot more out of their savings, even with conventional savings accounts.

 The interest rate is the deal-maker

-The lowest savings yield rates are right at the bottom at 0%.
-The highest yield Swiss savings accounts for adults, on the other hand, have annual interest rates close to 0.5% and savings accounts for children have interest rates as high as 1.5% per annum.
+The lowest annual interest rates for savings accounts are right at the bottom at 0 percent.
+But the highest-yield Swiss savings accounts for adults have interest rates as high as 1 percent per annum.
 That may not seem like a lot, but over the years that interest can add up to a sizeable chunk of money.
 Over the long term, the compounding interest effect can multiply your yields.

-Example: A difference of 0.5% in interest rates applied to 20,000 francs of savings means more than 1000 francs more interest earned over a 10-year term.
+Example: A difference of 0.5 percent in interest rates applied to 20,000 francs of savings translates into more than 1000 francs more interest earned over a 10-year term.
 The more savings you have and the longer you keep them, the bigger that difference will be.
 That is why it is so important to compare savings accounts.
+You can also simulate interest earnings based on interest rates using the savings calculator.

 Savings accounts with interest rate tiers